AdyGCode/ICT50220-Library-23S1/_docs/00-Index.md

 Do not add to the Languages and Countries sheets as they are complete as of 2003-03-14.

 Formats are limited, Adrian will complete.

+### 2023-03-21

+In this session, creating basic API controllers, Routes and Tests.

+- Complete the migration, seeder, model and factory for the tables below:
+  - Languages
+  - ...
+- Create the API Controller and PEST testing for the models below:
+  - ...